 Perspective lies at the epicentre of human progress, and it will be pivotal to everything that we humans achieve in the future.

-Twin Stories of Perspective
+Motivations: The Twin Stories of Perspective

 Perspective involves two distinct stories.

-Firstly, perspective introduced an objective method for recording or copying the physical world at different levels of abstraction in the form of photographs and maps.
+Firstly, perspective introduced an objective method for recording or copying the physical world at different levels of abstraction in photographs and maps.
 This is the so-called conquest of realism.
 A key part of this path was that persons began to approach the same objects systematically from different viewpoints and on different scales.

 But there is a second story to be told.